Support services across the University

 Universities Chaplaincy.
 Providing spiritual support and pastoral care for staff and students of all faiths and none.

-Leeds student counselling centre.
+Leeds student counselling and wellbeing.
 Providing a wide range of services, offering practical and emotional support, counselling and disability services.

 Welfare and Support in Halls of Residence.
 All University residences have wardens (members of University teaching or administrative staff) who you can go to during term time for advice or for help sorting out any problems.